 Photo Credit: Jed DeKalb

-• Red Clay State Historic Park, the site of significant Cherokee history, offers free entry and a chance to explore peaceful walking trails.
+- Red Clay State Historic Park, the site of significant Cherokee history, offers free entry and a chance to explore peaceful walking trails, making it one of the most meaningful and affordable places to visit in Southeast Tennessee.
 The visitor center and primary paths are wheelchair accessible.
 Parking is free and the park is open daily from 8am to sunset.

-• For outdoor adventurers, the adjacent Cherokee National Forest provides endless hiking and camping opportunities amidst stunning mountain vistas with day parking passes $3 and under.
+- For outdoor adventurers, the adjacent Cherokee National Forest provides endless hiking and camping opportunities amidst stunning mountain vistas with day parking passes $3 and under proving that some of the best inexpensive adventures happen outdoors.
 Accessibility varies by trail, though many overlooks are paved and the forest is generally open from dawn to dusk.

 Affordable Things to Do in Kingsport & Bristol